Last update 7/12/2023

 Lacquer guitar finishes

 Lacquer was commonly used on vintage model guitars.
 A lacquer finish is now often used because of its aging quality.
 A guitar finished with lacquer is expected to show wear and a similar patina to that seen on vintage instruments.

 Guitar finishes maintenance

-Regardless of the type of finish, you have on your guitar.
+Regardless of the type of finish you have on your guitar.
 You can take specific steps to help maintain and protect your guitar.
-As mentioned before, the biggest issue threatening the guitar’s well-being is humidity.
+As mentioned before, humidity is the biggest issue threatening the guitar’s well-being.

 Ideally, the guitar would be kept humidity-controlled.
 However, we get that it’s not always easy.